Eumundi State School’s Homework Policy is aligned to Education Queensland’s Policy Statement:

 Parents will receive an overview from class teachers of the specific year level guidelines and tasks, and students will have these expectations outlined by their teacher.

-- Reading - students receive reading book packs from their teacher.
-Teachers may include a reading log or reflection tool to help monitor the reading done at home.
+Reading - students receive reading book packs from their teacher.
+Teachers may include a reading log or reflection tool to help monitor the reading completed at home.

 - Up to 20 minutes per night.